codemasher/gw2-database/README.md

 #gw2-database
-An approach to create and mainatain GW2 related databases from the GW2 API.
+An approach to create and maintain GW2 related databases from the GW2 API.
 The main reason behind this is to bot-edit the wikis, also copy/paste creation of articles and maintain interwikis as comfortable as possible.
 Of course these databases could be used for any other stuff - feel free to grab them and unleash your ideas ;)

 ## Requirements